Experience the World of Pearls Like Never Before

 The Pearl Association of America finished two very successful tours of Japan in 2025.

-While both tours share the same destination, Japan, the seasonal differences and accompanying industry events enriched each experience in different ways, giving returning participants a new appreciation for the beauty of pearls and the hard work and dedication that goes into bringing these exquisite gems to consumers.
+While both tours shared the same destination, seasonal differences and related industry events made each experience distinct.
+Together, they gave participants a deeper appreciation for the beauty of pearls and the dedication required to bring these remarkable gems to market.